zaknick/AI-Evaluation-Rubrics/README.md

 # AI-Evaluation-Rubrics

-Standardized evaluation methodologies used throughout the **LLM Evaluation Lab**.
+Standardized evaluation rubrics and methodologies used throughout the **LLM Evaluation Lab**.

 This repository contains the scoring systems, evaluation templates, severity scales, and reviewer guidance used across all evaluation projects.